meross Mini Smart Plug with Energy Monitor…

 Do I need a smart energy monitor if I already have a smart meter?

-The retailer's smart meter measures total household consumption for billing — accurate, read every 30 minutes, and only accessible to you via the retailer portal showing yesterday's data.
-A switchboard monitor reads in real time and gives per-phase visibility the smart meter doesn't surface.
+The smart meter your retailer installed measures total household consumption for billing every 30 minutes and the data lags.
+A smart energy monitor in your switchboard reads in real time and gives per-phase visibility the smart meter doesn't surface.
 Different jobs.

-Plug-level monitors (Tapo, Meross) are no different from any appliance — no impact.
-Whole-home monitors (Shelly, Tuya) must be installed by a licensed electrician in Australia.
-Done correctly they don't affect your switchboard certification.
+Plug-level monitors plug into a wall socket and have no certification impact.
+Whole-home monitors install inside the switchboard and must be fitted by a licensed electrician in Australia.
+Done correctly they do not affect your switchboard certification.

-Probably not.
-The Tapo, Meross and Shelly apps are usable on their own.
+No. The Tapo, Meross and Shelly apps are usable on their own.
 Home Assistant adds value if you want to combine energy data with other sensors and run automations.
-If a phone app showing yesterday's kWh is enough, skip it.
+If a phone app showing yesterday's kWh is enough, skip Home Assistant.

 Plug-level monitors lose power with the wall socket.
-Whole-home monitors keep logging while powered but can't reach the cloud without internet.
-None of these survive a blackout on their own — pair with a portable power station for that.
+Whole-home monitors keep logging while powered but lose cloud access without internet.
+None of these devices will help you survive a blackout.
+For that, pair the monitor with a portable power station.

 So what should you actually buy?